 Brandy sings in a New York Subway but no one… by MisterBuzz

 - And on the Subway map, each subway line is designated by a color and a route is either a number or a letter, for example, the A, C, and E lines are colored blue on the map.
 The history behind the numbers and letters is too long and won’t really help you read the map better so let’s move on to how to read a NYC subway map.

 - On the map, the train I ride is colored in blue which is the “A” line, it is also the longest train line.
-It starts at one end of the five boroughs and goes through all of them (except Staten Island).
+It starts at one end of the five boroughs and goes through all of them (except Staten Island and the Bronx).
 Each colored line on the map has an express line and a local line.
 So if you live near the “A” that’s how you’ll trace where you need to go next and pay attention to the transfer points.
 I’ll pick a popular station to state my point.
 The West 4th street station on the “A” line to use for this explanation.
 The A, B, C, E, D, F, M trains all stop here and the letters are written next to the station’s name on the map, this means it is a major transfer point.
 And Uptown and Downtown are orientations to know which direction you are heading, for instance, if I am at West 4th and I want to go to Central Park, “I need an Uptown train to Central Park.”.
-This terminology is used in the subway signage when standing on the platforms and on the display signage on the side of the trains.
+This terminology is used in the subway signage when standing on the platforms and on the display signage on the sides of the trains.